 - ensuring the page is mobile-friendly; and

 - adding internal links.

-For video content, you can optimize it for YouTube by using your target keyword in the title and description and mentioning it during the video as well.
+You can optimize video content for YouTube by using your target keyword in the title and description and mentioning it during the video.

-So even if you want your readers to choose your product, or to buy a more expensive option from your store, avoid making your content sound like a hard sell.
+Even if you want your readers to choose your product or buy a more expensive option from your store, avoid making your content sound like a hard sell.
 Focus on making it informative and actionable for customers.

 - Relevant photos, videos, and links: Inserting high-quality product images and videos improve your content’s readability and appeal.
 These break walls of text, help illustrate critical features and allow readers to envision themselves using your product or service.

 Don’t forget to optimize your images for search engines by using your keyword in the images’ alt tags.

 - Freshness: After publishing your buyer’s guide, revisit it occasionally.
 Check for grammatical and spelling errors.
 Add new products or features, and remove broken links or links to items you’re no longer selling.

 Keeping content updated allows you to provide up-to-date recommendations to your potential clients.
 It can also improve your ranking in search engines, as Google considers “freshness” as an indicator of your site’s quality.

 How to Promote Your Buyer’s Guide